Vinventive/AIVisionCompanion/README.md

-# There are several separate branches aside from the 'main' one, each with different version and various architectures and advancements.
-Be sure to check out the branches and choose the one you are most interested in.

-# AI Vision Companion
+# AI Vision Companion (SteamVR Overlay Prototype)

-This repository features source code for an AI vision companion/assistant that merges visual input capture with audio transcription and synthesis through various APIs and libraries.
-The script detects microphone input, transcribes it, processes vision input from the specified window, and produces responses using a Multimodal Large Language Model and Text-To-Speech.
+This repository features an AI vision companion/assistant that merges visual input capture with audio transcription and synthesis through various APIs and libraries.
+The script detects microphone input, transcribes it, processes vision input from the specified window, creates very detailed caption with Florence-2, and produces responses using a Large Language Model (OpenAI API) and Default Windows TTS.

 ## Features

 - Near real-time interaction.
-- Multiple monitors support.
+- Multiple monitor support.
-- Captures and processes vision from a specified window.
+- Captures and processes vision locally from a specified window.
-- Transcribes audio input using Whisper.
+- Transcribes audio input locally using Whisper-Large-3-Turbo model.
-- Synthesizes responses using text-to-speech.
+- Synthesizes responses locally using Windows default text-to-speech.
 - Support for GPU acceleration using CUDA.

 ## Installation